 Curriculum

-This fully online program requires the completion of 31 credit hours.
+This fully online program requires the completion of 30 credit hours.
 There are 10 main courses (3 credits each) in the program, and each course lasts 8 weeks.
-Additionally, there is a 1 credit graduate orientation course that is scheduled for the first semester.
-With the exception of the first eight weeks of the first semester, students take one course at a time through the completion of the program.
+Students take one course at a time throughout the entirety of the program.

 Year 1